What Is Glycemic Control?

 Some trials and systematic reviews suggest that acupuncture, as an adjuvant to conventional treatment, may be associated with modest reductions in HbA1c and fasting glucose in patients with T2D.
 The Cochrane reviews (Chen 2019) and high-quality independent meta-analyses still consider the evidence insufficient for a firm conclusion; the magnitude of clinical effect and reproducibility require confirmation in robust trials.

-Another updated meta-analysis (Jiang et al., 2026) confirmed that adjuvant acupuncture improved parameters of glucose metabolism, with more consistent effects on fasting glucose and insulin resistance (HOMA-IR index).
-Some studies suggest a greater magnitude of effect with low-frequency electroacupuncture (2-4 Hz), although comparative evidence between protocols is still insufficient.
+Another updated meta-analysis (Jiang et al., 2026) confirmed that adjuvant acupuncture improved glucose metabolism parameters, with more consistent effects on fasting glucose and insulin resistance (HOMA-IR index).
+Some studies suggest a larger effect with low-frequency electroacupuncture (2-4 Hz), although comparative evidence across protocols is still insufficient.

-Studies of microcirculation have shown that acupuncture can improve microvascular perfusion in patients with diabetic complications, such as diabetic foot syndrome, suggesting a role in the prevention of peripheral complications.
+Microcirculation studies show that acupuncture can improve microvascular perfusion in patients with diabetic complications, such as diabetic foot syndrome, suggesting a role in preventing peripheral complications.

 HbA1c